 Global development organizations increasingly look to hire local professionals to lead their projects over flying in international candidates.
-In the Devex 2017 Hiring Trends Report, 62 percent of recruiters surveyed predicted that the preference for hiring local candidates will only increase in the coming years.
-This increased emphasis on hiring local professionals is impacting development career opportunities around the world.
+Last year, 62 percent of recruiters surveyed predicted that the preference for hiring local candidates will only increase in the coming years.
+This is likely to continue to impact development career opportunities around the world.

 In many countries, educated, experienced local national development professionals are taking the lead on tackling development challenges in their own communities.
 While these aid workers should continue to see increased opportunities in their home countries, what if they want to apply their experience in other countries around the world?